nurulmac11/laravel-todo/README.md

 cd ../
 docker-compose up --build
 ```
-This command build laravel, nginx and vuejs services.
+This command build laravel, nginx and vuejs services, vuejs dependencies, php dependencies.
+Wait until you see
+laravel-todo-frontend-1  | VITE v4.1.4  ready in 540 ms
+on the terminal.
 After that project will be ready to use on `http://localhost:81`